KyleYYC/DediManager/README.md

 Of course, no one template will serve all projects since your needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have have contributed to expanding this template!

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

+### Introduction

+This is the intro

 ### Objective

-This would be something under object
+This would be something under objective

+### Features

+This is a list of features

 ### Built With